enceris/enceris.github.io/p/1/raw.md

 "Queen Alice li Vanir will make the closing remarks."
 Another hood went down, it was Hyland Baine, a high ranking member of the House of Lyra.

+The queen stepped forward, looking from the left to the right.
 "I have high hopes for all of you.
 Although normally the head of that many specters is enough, I believe that the head of an Aesir alone would be worth a hundred specters... you get me?
 This trial is not only a measurement of passage, but keep in mind the importance of glory and honor."